 Often, family members and friends blame themselves for a loved one’s addiction.
 If only they had done something differently, the logic goes – been a better parent, a better sibling, a better friend – then maybe this wouldn’t have happened.
 Countless factors contribute to the likelihood of drug addiction, from genetics, to the people a person surrounds themselves with, to economic, social, and biological reasons.
 Blaming oneself does nothing to help the situation.
 Instead, arming oneself with the knowledge and tools to help the addicted person, whether in the form of holding an intervention, discontinuing enabling behaviors, or working on one’s relationship with the addicted person, can help the person move toward recovery.

-4) Addiction Can Be Treated in Isolation
+4) People Can Recover in Isolation

 People often have a tendency to view addiction in isolation.
 If addiction can be “cured”, they figure, then all the other problems in a person’s life will follow suit.
 It’s crucial to recognize, however, the ways in which co-occurring mental disorders, such as anxiety or depression can feed into a person’s addiction and worsen recovery outcomes.
 Trying to treat addiction without treating underlying emotional or mental issues, such as unresolved trauma, can be like putting a band-aid on a gaping wound.
 It is vital to seek professional help and to find treatment that views and treats addiction and co-occurring mental illness as related.